svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 block1_link = "solutions/hyperconverged-storage"

 block2_title = "Hyperscale Cloud"
-block2_text = "Storage or compute scale-out building blocks for private or public cloud infrastructure.
+block2_text = "Storage or compute scale-out building blocks for private and public cloud.
 Petabyte scalability with minimal datacenter and energy footprint." block2_link = "solutions/hyperscale-cloud"

 block3_title = "Hypersecure Workspaces"
-block3_text = "Application security and data protection solution which accelerates and centralizes the deployment and secure access of enterprise applications to any device." block3_link = "solutions/hypersecure-workspaces"
+block3_text = "Application security and data protection solution which accelerates and centralizes the deployment and secure access of enterprise apps to any device." block3_link = "solutions/hypersecure-workspaces"

 +++